 Sunlight and shade play a role in the color of the water.
 If the pool is in direct sunlight it will have a lighter water color and shade will deepen the color.
 It is important to consider these factors when choosing your liner.

 That being said, the color of your liner will also play an important role in the color of the water.
-We divide our patterns into 4 categories to help you choose the color of water you want; Deep Blue, Vivid Blue, Light Blue and Aqua.
+We divide our patterns into 4 categories to help you choose the color of water you want; Deep Blue, Light Blue and Aqua.

 - Deep Blue patterns are the darkest and most rich blues in our collection.
 These patterns create a very striking blue that stands out boldly in the backyard.
 This is a look that many homeowners picture when they envision their pool and are the most popular patterns we offer.